SwayaanTechnologies/Langchain/README.md

 * Here, we initialize the document loader with `YoutubeAudioLoader` for loading audio content from the specified URL and `OpenAIWhisperParser` for parsing the audio content.

 * We load the documents using the initialized loader, which downloads the audio content from the YouTube video, transcribes it, and parses it into documents.

-* We extract the content from the first document and select the first 500 characters to display as an example.

-* Here, assuming `summarizer` is an instantiated summarization model (like the one initialized previously), we use it to summarizer the loaded documents.

 ---